Aníbal Fernández

 Aníbal Domingo Fernández (born January 9, 1957) is an Argentine Justicialist Party politician, lawyer, and certified public accountant.
 Throughout his career, he has remained a close ally to the former Presidents Néstor Kirchner and Cristina Fernández de Kirchner.
-Since 2021, he has served as Argentina's Minister of Security, in the cabinet of President Alberto Fernández.
+Between 2021 and 2023, he served as Argentina's Minister of Security in the cabinet of President Alberto Fernández.

 He has held several cabinet positions under three presidents, serving in these offices for a total of over nine years.
 He served as Minister of Production under Eduardo Duhalde, as Interior Minister under Néstor Kirchner, as Minister of Justice under Cristina Fernández de Kirchner, and as the President's Cabinet Chief from 2009 to 2011.
 Most recently, he served as interventor of the state-owned mining company Yacimiento Carbonífero Río Turbio.
 He is also the President of the Confederación Argentina de Hockey de Césped y Pista, having been elected unanimously for a second term.